MajorZiploc/sticker_book_moments/README.md

 ## TODO:

 ### general
-- Move types and enums out of battle_scene into a new file utils/interfaces.gd
 - Fix battle_scene reload scene from options -- need to save more data into the app_state to reenter the scene with
 - add settings page - windowed/fullscreen; touch/buttons/both for qte
 - flesh out my theme for ui